 Kuwait Travel Information

-A service charge of 15% is usually added to bills in restaurants and hotels; if not a tip of 10% is acceptable.
+A service charge of 15 percent is usually added to bills in restaurants and hotels.
+If not, a tip of 10 percent is acceptable.
 Additional tipping is only expected in more expensive hotels.
 Taxi drivers appreciate a small tip for long journeys.
 Baggage handlers, petrol attendants, and assistants can also be tipped a small amount, following common practice.

-Travellers to Kuwait do not have to pay duty on 500 cigarettes, or 1kg tobacco.
-It is prohibited to enter the country with alcohol or narcotics; milk products and unsealed salty fish; mineral water, unsealed olives and pickles; home-made foods; fresh vegetables; shellfish and by-products; and fresh figs.
+Travellers to Kuwait do not have to pay duty on 500 cigarettes, or 2lbs tobacco.
+It is prohibited to enter the country with alcohol or narcotics; milk products and unsealed salty fish; mineral water, unsealed olives and pickles; homemade foods; fresh vegetables; shellfish and by-products; and fresh figs.

 Become our Kuwait Travel Expert